jgbrainstorm/plotlyplus/README.md

 This is a small change, but brings a lot of convenience in practical work.
 Enjoy!

 ## Key Features
-- **Seamless Plotly Express Integration**: Directly integrates Plotly Express plotting functions with pandas DataFrames.
+- **Better integration of plotly.express functions to pandas dataframe**: Directly integrates Plotly Express plotting functions with pandas DataFrames.
-- **Safe Mode**: To avoid naming conflicts, `PlotlyPlus` introduces a 'safe mode' (`plotlyplus_safe`).
+- **Safe mode**: To avoid naming conflicts, `PlotlyPlus` introduces a 'safe mode' (`plotlyplus_safe`).
 In this mode, each function is prefixed, ensuring namespace integrity at the cost of slightly reduced convenience.

 ## Installation
 Install `PlotlyPlus` using pip with the following command: